TomatenKuchenDEV/docs/docs/tickets/general.md

 ---
 title: Ticket features
-description: Explains the ticket system and the setup and settings of it.
+description: Explains the ticket system with all of its features, setup instructions and settings of it.
 ---

 ## Setting up ticket categories {#create-ticket-categories}